hyphanet/fred/CONTRIBUTING.md

 # Code review

-Code review helps improve code quality, ensures that multiple people know the codebase, and serves as a defense against introducing malicious code.
-Its goal is producing code that is readable, correct, and sufficiently efficient.
+Code review helps improve code quality, ensures that multiple people know the codebase, serves as a defense against introducing malicious code, and makes it infeasable to pressure people into contributing malicious code.
+Its goal is producing software that is readable, correct, and sufficiently efficient.

 Breaking API creates an immense amount of work for developers of other projects, so it is *not* something to be done lightly.
 If you feel you must make a change